 A retrospective data review was done for this study using information from the AKHD Ureteroscopy Registry (UR).
 When the hospital's urology unit was opened, the division Started the registration.
 The AKHD created the UR to aid in the clinical audit of ureteroscopy patients.
 The record contains information on the demographics, clinical, procedural, and pathological aspects of each patient, including the kind and size of stones.
-The study's findings, which included the rates of retrograde stone migration and stone-free rates, were analyzed, and the Ureteroscopy data collected between Jan 2021 to Dec 2021 was used to determine the best course of action.
+The study's findings, which included the rates of retrograde stone migration and stone-free rates, were analysed, and the Ureteroscopy data collected between August 2013 and July 2017 was used to determine the best course of action.

-URETEROSCOPY:
+Ureteroscopy:

 A semi-rigid ureteroscope termed "Karl Storz" eight Fr with a five Fr operating canal in conjunction with pressure bag irrigation.
-In the third group, the stone was Broken using a pneumatic Swiss Lithomaster, with no intervention, a 4mm- mm-diameter Dormia basket called "Karl Storz" and two millilitres of 2% concentration water-soluble lidocaine jelly were employed.
+In the third group, the stone was broken using a pneumatic Swiss Lithomaster, while no intervention, a 4mm- diameter Dormia basket called "Karl Storz," and two millilitres of 2% concentration water-soluble lidocaine jelly were employed.
 An X-ray of their US or KUB kidneys was used for radiographic testing on each participant in our study to confirm or rule out any postoperative retrograde stone migration.